iLert/docs/integrations/topdesk/inbound.md

 ## In TOPdesk <a href="#in-topdesk" id="in-topdesk"></a>

 > In this guide we will use **First Line Ticket** service for the integration.
-You can use any other service to sync with iLert.
+You can use any other service to sync with ilert.

 ### Create action sequences <a href="#create-action-sequences" id="create-action-sequences"></a>